eliot-geek/Profession-CSharp-Developer/7. Structures and OOP/7. Projects/DailyManagement/README.md

 - Importing entries within a specified date range.
 - Sorting entries within the daily planner based on a selected field.

-Create a user-friendly interface to facilitate these operations for the user.

-# Task
-**Develop a daily planner application with the following capabilities:**

 # Practical Work Objectives
 Learn how to:
 - Apply access modifiers.